 - Offers of preferential treatment such as promotions, positive performance evaluations, or favorably assigned duties or shifts in exchange for sexual favors.

 Sexual abuse in the context of the Church is sexual contact between a religious and a minor or vulnerable adult.
+Sexual abuse can include physical contact, verbal behavior, or actions such as:

 - Sexual touch or other physical contact that makes the person being touched feel uncomfortable